dminus1/genre/README.md

-The code and data for "BERT Goes Off-Topic: Investigating the Domain Transfer Challenge in Genre Classification" by Dmitri Roussinov, Serge Sharoff,  EMNLP Findings, 2023
+**The code and data for "BERT Goes Off-Topic: Investigating the Domain Transfer Challenge in Genre Classification" by Dmitri Roussinov, Serge Sharoff,  EMNLP Findings, 2023**

+Here, you can find all the corpus and source files to re-create our experiments.
+Also, if running into difficulties re-creating the data sets, there are the datasets uploaded here for topic 1 so you can simply verify the gap between using on-topic and off-topic documents to train a genre classifier.
+This is the **main result** reported in our paper.

 **1. Creating on-topic and off-topic datasets.**